 - Antioxidants are not the panacea for good health, as was thought around the turn of the century.
 Taking more antioxidants via supplements provides no additional health benefits and may even leave a risk.

-- People who eat healthy and varied with plenty of fruits and vegetables, get enough antioxidants.
+eat healthy and varied with plenty of fruits and vegetables, get enough antioxidants.